Deputy Vice-Chancellor and Vice-President (Research)

-To achieve QUT’s research and innovation goals as outlined in the QUT Blueprint and Internationalisation framework and to align with the principles of the Australian Code for the Responsible Conduct of Research (the Code), this framework sets out the arrangements by which QUT research is governed.
+To achieve QUT’s research and innovation goals as outlined in the QUT Blueprint and Academic Plan 2020-2022, and to align with the principles of the Australian Code for the Responsible Conduct of Research, 2018 (the Code), this framework sets out the arrangements by which QUT research is governed.

 The QUT research governance framework:

 - adopts the governance practices outlined in the QUT Governance Framework (A/1.1)